ghaiklor/blog.ghaiklor.com/_posts/2015-11-08-how-i-optimised-sails-for-rest-api-using-yeoman.md

 It’s not a library you can install and work with.
 It’s just a bundle of rules you need to follow when writing your web service.

-## What do we used to develop a web service?
+## What do we used to develop a web service

 It shouldn’t come as a surprise if I said that it’s hard to build a web service without frameworks or libraries that implement an abstract layer on top of HTTP protocol.
 If you don’t want to use libraries, handle all the low-level stuff yourself, which is boring…